Simple Goal Setting as Self-Care

 Goal Setting in 6 Key Areas

 You are in charge of your own life.
 It is by small thoughts and then by actions in each of these categories each day that determine this.

 For each of the categories in the Goals worksheet, name 2 or 3 goals you have for each one for 2018.
-Then print this out and live 2018 by your intentions.
+Then print this out and live the new year by your intentions.